It’s Christmas time. The season when we are focused on giving gifts to all of those who are important in our lives.

 We’ve all bought presents for people we did not consider an important part of our lives out of guilt, anxiety, or fear of being caught in an unreciprocated position.
 Are we giving because we have a true spirit of giving?

 There are times we may feel frustration over what to get someone.
 Has anyone ever bought a gift for someone that we were so excited to see how they liked it but when they opened the present we could tell it wasn’t quite what that person liked?
 Our anxiety may again arise when we go shopping for them next year.

 Buying for our adult children may cause some mixed feelings.
 Our adult offspring have many possessions and we may have no idea what they have or don’t have.
 We may get caught up in worry as we try to buy something for them, even if they can exchange it later for something else.

 We like to think we still know our progeny well enough that we should be able to get at least something they would like.
 Giving a gift certificate or money may sometimes be the best option.

 Why do we feel those feelings?

 Or do we feel overwhelmed by the numbers of recipients for whom we want to buy presents and can’t match our finances with what we really want to buy for them?
-What if they give us something more costly than we bought them?
+What if they give us something more costly than we gave them?